qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- John Maynard Keynes

-When the whole group makes a mistake, the sin of the whole group tend to transfer to a [**scapegoat**](https://en.wikipedia.org/wiki/Scapegoating), then punish the scapegoat.
+When the whole group makes a mistake, the sin of the whole group tend to transfer to a [**scapegoat**](https://en.wikipedia.org/wiki/Scapegoating), then punish the scapegoat. [^scapegoat]

+[^scapegoat]: Consultant services (e.g. McKinsey) provide "scapegoat service" that allows company management to shield from responsibility.

 When many people follow each other, they will confirm each other, creating self-reinforcing feedback loop.
 This is also a reason of the momentum in markets.
 People tend to be overconfident when people around them are confident, and vice versa.